 Some variations of Sev Puri also include spinach, corn, paneer, and mint chutney.
 The Sev Puri I tried had a nice sweetness to it from the tamarind chutney, a satisfying crunch from the vegetables, and was also a little nutty and crispy like a cracker.

 After lots of savory dishes and sweet-and-savory street food snacks, you’ll probably be in the mood for some dessert.
 For one of the best desserts in Mumbai, head over to Badshah, where you can try a unique treat called Falooda.
 This cold dessert is kind of like a milkshake, as it typically contains milk, ice cream, and your choice of fruit.
-But it also contains rose syrup, sweet basil seeds, and most curiously, vermicelli noodles.
+But it also contains rose syrup, sweet basil seeds, jellies, and most curiously, vermicelli noodles.

 The Falooda I tried at Badshah contained mango, and the moment I tried it, it reminded me of other Asian desserts I had tried in China, especially with the little jellies inside it.
 I’m not a huge fan of Western desserts like ice cream, but I loved the Falooda because it was extremely refreshing, and the noodles gave it an interesting texture.
 If you like Asian desserts like I do, be sure to try a Falooda the next time you’re in Mumbai!